Partition of Jin: The Battle of Jinyang

 Acting on his own accord, the Jin Minister Zhi Xiangzi used the Zhi clan's place in the Jin court to intimidate and demand territory from ministers Han Kangzi of the Han clan and Wei Huanzi of the Wei clan.
 After Zhao Xiangzi of the Zhao clan rejected Zhi Xiangzi's demands in 455 BCE, Zhi Xiangzi attacked the Zhao clan while compelling the Han and Wei clans to send troops to reinforce him.

-Zhao Xiangzi retreated to the Jin city of Jinyang in 455 BCE, and the united forces laid siege for two years, while also diverting water supplies away from the city.
+Zhao Xiangzi retreated to the Jin city of Jinyang in 455 BCE, and the united forces laid siege to the city for two years, while also diverting water supplies away from it.
 Faced with a critical situation, Zhao Xiangzi sent an envoy who persuaded the Han and Wei clans to change sides.
 They arrived and diverted a huge stream of water that split Zhi Xiangzi's camp in two, then captured and killed Zhi Xiangzi.
 In 453 BCE, the Zhao, Han, and Wei clans annihilated the Zhi clan.

 As their respective powers were so balanced, none of the three remaining aristocratic families felt they could feasibly gain an upper hand over the others.
 So, in 403 BCE, they divided the state's lands among themselves into the "three Jins" of Wei, Han, and Zhao.
 All three states quickly formed strong bureaucracies, thereby weakening the potential for any aristocratic families from encroaching on their power.
 This same year, King Weilie of Zhou proclaimed Jin, Wei, Han, and Zhao as equals.

 Remaining Jin lands

 Duke Ai of Jin died in 434 BCE and was succeeded by Duke You of Jin.
 The Han, Zhao and Wei clans divided up surplus Jin territory amongst themselves, leaving only Jiang County and Quwo County (both in modern-day Shanxi Province) for Duke You of Jin.

-Because Zhao Xiangzi was the younger son who forced his way to the inheritance, he decided to name his elder brother Zhao Bolu and his descendants as heir, with Bolu's grandson Zhao Xianzi eventually becoming heir apparent.
+Because Zhao Xiangzi was the younger son who had forced his way to the inheritance, he decided to name his elder brother Zhao Bolu and his descendants as heirs, with Bolu's grandson Zhao Xianzi eventually becoming the heir apparent.
 However, after Zhao Xiangzi died, his son Zhao Huanzi banished Zhao Xianzi and appointed himself ruler of the Zhao estates and paramount minister of Jin.
 Zhao Huanzi himself died a year later, whereupon the Zhao clan and vassals killed all of his sons and invited Zhao Xianzi back.
 Later on, Zhao Xianzi's son Marquess Lie of Zhao succeeded as ruler.

-In 349 BCE, the Han and Zhao states divided the remaining Jin territory between themselves, thus marked the end of the state of State of Jin.
+In 349 BCE, the Han and Zhao states divided the remaining Jin territory between themselves, thus marking the end of the state of State of Jin.